ArunPrakashG/ever_cache/README.md

     // if you want the cache to be computed as soon as this constructor is called in the background
     earlyCompute: true,
 );

+// access the computed value
+// cache.value
+// or to safely access it, cache.state
 ```

 ### 📚 Additional Methods